noahehall/multicloud/providers/aws/developer-associate.md

 ### high level

-> The exam validates a candidate’s ability to demonstrate proficiency in developing, testing, deploying, and debugging AWS cloud-based applications.
+> The exam validates a candidate’s ability to demonstrate proficiency in developing, testing, deploying, and debugging cloud-based applications.

 - Develop and optimize applications on AWS
 - Package and deploy by using continuous integration and continuous delivery (CI/CD) workflows